vbaconnet-ledger/developer-portal/_docs/transport/node-electron-hid.md

 // code.
 You can also put them in separate files and require them here.
 ```

-In renderer.js copy-paste the following code :
 #### renderer.js

+In renderer.js copy-paste the following code:

 ```javascript
 const electron = require("electron");
 const { ipcRenderer } = electron;